Stepping back to 1970

 Specifications to display the National Flag are quite specific.

 When displayed on a flagpole fitted with a yardarm, with the flag of a sovereign nation or a State flag, the Australian National Flag is displayed with the National flag at topmost.
-As figure 1 and 2.
+As per figure 1 and 2 below.

 If the flagpole is fitted with a gaff the flag on the gaff has the position of honour, although the national flag is lower than another flag flying from the peak.
-This tradition originated in the days of sailing ships and was designed to keep the flag form the ship’s rigging.
-Figure 3.
+This tradition originated in the days of sailing ships and was designed to keep the flag form the ship’s rigging, as per figure 3.

 In our situation, there is no criteria that describes displaying the Blue Ensign with The Australian National Flag.